Generating Synthetic Mixed-type Longitudinal Electronic Health Records for Artificial Intelligent Applications: Results

-We partition the dataset as illustrated in Figure \ref{fig_downstream_eva_1}, and the performances are assessed from two aspects (see Figure \ref{fig_downstream_eva_2}): \textbf{(i) Traditional approach}: To explore whether the synthetic data can represent the real data accurately, we compare \textit{Train on Real, Test on Real} (TRTR) with \textit{Train on Synthetic, Test on Real} (TSTR), to show whether the performance of a classifier trained on synthetic data from EHR-M-GAN or EHR-M-GAN$_{\mathtt{cond}}$ can be generalized to real data; and \textbf{(ii) Data augmentation approach}: As data augmentation is employed as a means of circumventing the issue caused by the under-resourced EHR data, here we explore whether synthetic data can used to improve the existing ML algorithms through data augmentation.
-Therefore, \textit{Train on Synthetic and Real, Test on Real (TSRTR)} is compared with \textit{TRTR} to measure the improvement of the classifier's performance when trained on the augmented data \citep{esteban2017real, kiyasseh2020plethaugment}.
+We partition the dataset as illustrated in Figure \ref{fig_downstream_eva_1}, and the performances are assessed from two aspects (see Figure \ref{fig_downstream_eva_2}): \textbf{(i) Traditional approach}: To explore whether the synthetic data can represent the real data accurately, we compare \textit{Train on Real, Test on Real} (TRTR) with \textit{Train on Synthetic, Test on Real} (TSTR), to show whether the performance of a classifier trained on synthetic data from EHR-M-GAN or EHR-M-GAN$_{\mathtt{cond}}$ can be generalized to real data.
+In addition to the proposed models, synthetic data produced by the baseline models are also used to train the downstream classifiers for comparison.
+Other than a measurement of data utility where the downstream task is to predict discrete-valued medical intervention (described as outcomes in this scenario) using continuous-valued physiological features (denoted as predictors), \textit{TSTR} can also be used to assess data synthesizers' ability to capture the interdependencies between the mixed-type features. \textbf{(ii) Data augmentation approach}: As data augmentation is employed as a means of circumventing the issue caused by the under-resourced EHR data, here we explore whether synthetic data can used to improve the existing ML algorithms through data augmentation.
+Therefore, \textit{Train on Synthetic and Real, Test on Real (TSRTR)} is compared with \textit{TRTR} to measure the improvement of the classifier's performance when trained on the augmented data \cite{esteban2017real, kiyasseh2020plethaugment}.
 The augmentation ratio $\alpha$ or $\beta$ is applied on sub-train data $A^{\prime}_{Tr}$ or synthetic data $B$, in two different scenarios of \textit{TSRTR}, respectively.
 Details are explained as follows (also see Figure \ref{fig_downstream_eva_2} for illustration).

 Firstly, as the dearth of data potentially degrades the performance of downstream classifiers, given that the real data has a limited and fixed sample size, we investigate whether adding synthetic EHR data provided by EHR-M-GAN and EHR-M-GAN$_{\texttt{cond}}$ can improve the training of downstream classifiers. \textbf{Ratio ${\bm{\alpha}}$} indicates the portion of synthetic data (see Figure \ref{fig_downstream_eva_2}) being used to augment the real data to improve the quality and robustness of the downstream classifiers. $\alpha$ is set to be 10\%, 25\%, and 50\%, representing the availability of synthetic samples provided for augmentation.